GazzaJ/CI-MS4-RefereE-pay/README.md

 ##### **Information Design**
-Information is provided to users on four key pages; Recipes, Manage Recipes, Profile and Dashboard.
+Information is provided to users on multiple pages; Matches, Match Detail, Profile and Dashboard.
 Despite rendering slightly different information the structure of the Recipe and Manage Recipe Pages are deliberately similar.

 ___

 #### **Skeleton**
-The W3 Recipes website initially comprises three main pages:
+The RefereE-Pay website initially comprises three main pages:
  - Landing Page
  - Registration Page for first time visitors to gain access to the content
  - Log-in Page for returning visitors